chonlatee11/chonlatee11/README.md

 # Hi there 👋 , I am Chonlatee
-- I’m currently learning Docker 🐋  python programming 🐍 DevOps ♾️ & more
+- I’m currently learning Docker 🐋  python programming 🐍 DevOps ♾️ & more backend
-- I'm interested machine learning & IOT
+- I'm interested machine learning & Clound Native
-- I want to be a data engineer
+- I want to be a good DevOps engineer or Backend Deverloper
 - I have a little bit of Frontend skills 😅
 - How to reach me: chonlatee1129@gmail.com
 ## Languages and Tools